Fitness requirements for the military are changing. This also means a change in diet and nutrition.

 Vitamin A also helps to maintain healthy skin and your vision in low light conditions.

 Yet, vitamin A is also essential to the growth and survival of humans.
-Even so, it is estimated that 125 million people are at risk from a deficiency.
+Even so, it is estimated that 125 million people are at risk of a deficiency.

 Studies during the Second World War saw that 2 previously healthy medical human experimentation volunteers developed tuberculosis after 16 to 20 months of vitamin A deprivation.